 Other positions need addressing, but how could they pass up the best player available?
 Whoever plays QB would love/need a guy like Sammy to play opposite of Vincent Jackson.
-The weather will almost always be good down in Tampa, so the field will be dry and in perfect condition for Watkins to be the speed demon that he’s capable of being.
+The weather Best online casino reviews and gambling laws will almost always be good down in Tampa, so the field will be dry and in perfect condition for Watkins to be the speed demon that he’s capable of being.
 The underrated part of Watkins’ game is he’s a good route runner and will be a luxury pick at this spot.

 The Titans have some other needs (DL, DB), but Ebron is almost a necessity for QB Jake Locker.
 This season will be Locker’s last chance to prove himself and a starting QB in Tennessee and giving him a target like Ebron gives him the best chance to do it.
 Losing Kenny Britt and potentially RB Chris Johnson, the Titans need to add offensive production to a cast of really solid young WRs.